Here’s How to Get From Merida to Las Coloradas Pink Lakes (The Best & Worst Ways)

 Though it’s a small town, it does have one nice hotel — Hotel Rio Lagartos — if you want to stay the night.

-You can also get to Las Coloradas from other popular places in the Yucatan Peninsula, including these ones listed below, and also the El Cuyo, Mexico beach town.
+You can also get to Las Coloradas from other popular places in the Yucatan Peninsula, including the ones listed below, and also the El Cuyo, Mexico beach town.

 🚗 Valladolid to Las Coloradas